 Our first client moved into their flat in April 2017.
 We formed a Community Interest company in November 2017.
 The directors are Mandy Taylor, John Taylor (financial and company management experience), Jane Smith (a landlord and former solicitor) and Paulus Smith (runs his own business, also a landlord).
 The directors are all volunteers.

 We work very closely with our partners and have two regular meetings.
-Roughly monthly we hold a “Client Meeting” with representatives from Brighton YMCA, St Mungo’s, Southdown and Brighton & Hove City Council.
-About two monthly we hold a “Strategy Meeting” with representatives from the Council and East Sussex Credit Union.
+Roughly monthly we hold a “Client Meeting” with representatives from Brighton YMCA, St Mungo’s, Southdown, Brighton & Hove City Council, Justlife and Safehaven Sussex.
+About two-monthly we hold a “Strategy Meeting” with representatives from the Council and East Sussex Credit Union.

 We are encouraged with the way so many people have caught the vision and look forward to continuing to harness this energy to support the homeless in our lovely city.